Frequently Asked Questions about Agri-footprint

 Did you account for soil carbon sequestration in the calculation of carbon footprint of crop production?

-Why is there no implementation for carbon storage for crops?
+Why is there no implementation for biogenic carbon storage in plant or animal based crops?

 When we change an amount of an input in a process, what happens to the emissions to air, soil or water in this process?
 Are they changed automatically?